Engineering Design Services

 Being pro-active with regularly scheduled building/structural surveys is a valuable resource.
 All buildings require

 maintenance and repair.
 Building surveys are intended to evaluate components (roofs, structural, pavement, etc.) of the project to locate problems or potential problems before they get worse.
 The sooner steps are taken to correct a problem (or potential problem), the less costly and disruptive the corrective action will be to your facility.
-ETC provides building maintenance and repair services as well as building studies to those in Pennsylvania, Maryland, Virginia, and surrounding areas.
+ETC provides building maintenance and repair services as well as building studies to those in Maryland, Virginia, and surrounding areas.

 Evaluation of building components is a common service provided to help determine the conditions and extent of any problems present.
 Where problems do exist, the cause and effect need to be fully understood in order to develop repair strategies that are not only effective, but also durable.
 We’re frequently brought in to determine why some earlier repair, usually based on supposition and assumption, was less than successful.
 In most of those cases, symptoms rather than causes were addressed.

 Much of what comprises a building is hidden from sight and evaluating problems occasionally requires that we do beneath the skin.
 It’s often necessary to dismantle walls to observe internal components or extract samples of concrete, roofing, pavement or other materials for laboratory analysis.
 These are all services we routinely provide.